 H – Divergent Discovery

-The instructor selects an unfamiliar situation, and then the student will produce multiple solutions to the problem.
+The instructor selects an unfamiliar situation, and the student will produce multiple solutions to the problem.
 The instructor does not look for any single solution but encourages the production of numerous explanations.

 I – Learner Designed